Profile

 🛠️ Troubleshooting

-What if the Prague ham tastes too salty or overpowering?
+What if the Prague ham tastes too salty?

 💡 Tips and Variations

-• For a vegetarian twist, replace the ham with smoked tofu or marinated mushroom slices.
+• For a vegetarian version, replace the ham with smoked tofu, marinated mushrooms, grilled aubergine or roasted red pepper.

-• For a quick vegan version, use vegan cream cheese, mustard without honey and swap the ham for smoked tempeh.
+• For a vegan version, use vegan cream cheese, replace honey with maple syrup or agave syrup and use smoked tempeh or marinated mushrooms instead of ham.

 📦 Storage